Amenability, Reiter's condition and Liouville property: Semigroupoids

 In the topological setting, we shall denote by $(\cG,\lambda)$ a locally compact semigroupoid $\cG$ equipped with a quasi-Haar system $\lambda = (\lambda^x)_{x \in \cGu}$ on $\cG$.

 \bremark If $\lambda$ is a left Haar system on a Borel (or locally compact) groupoid, then $\lambda$ is a quasi-Haar system since $\gamma \lambda^{\bfs(\gamma)} = \lambda^{\bft(\gamma)}$.
 An important example of a measure semigroupoid is the {\it measured groupoid} $(\cG,\lambda,\mu)$ studied in \cite{AR,K2} in which the Borel system $\lambda$ is assumed to be a left Haar system.
 Likewise, a continuous system $\lambda$ of measures on a locally compact groupoid $(\cG, \lambda)$ considered in \cite{AR,K2} is always a left Haar system.
-Our notion of a quasi-Haar system is only a weaker version of a Haar system in the groupoid case.
-However, it turns out that this weak version is already sufficient for our purpose.
+Our notion of a quasi-Haar system is a weaker version of a Haar system in the groupoid case.
+However, this weak version is already sufficient for our purpose and has wider applicability.